Raisenil/Laravel_Inventory_Management_System/README.md

 ## 5. Getting Started

-Before diving into the details, make sure you have Laravel 10 installed and have a basic understanding of PHP, MySQL, HTML, CSS, and JavaScript.
-Clone the project repository and follow the setup instructions provided in the course materials.
+To Properly Run it on local system make sure Laravel 10 installed and have a basic understanding of PHP, MySQL, HTML, CSS, and JavaScript.
+Clone the project repository and follow the setup instructions as provided.

 ## 6. User Roles and Authentication